Notes to self, 2025

 In the BMC web interface, the Date and Time were set correctly this time.
 And in the Configuration > Network > SSL Certificates there's a form to upload the freshly generated certificates.

 After uploading them, the web certificate was not updated yet.
-This required a BMC reset as found through Maintenance > BMC Reset > Unit Reset.
+This required a BMC reset located through Maintenance > BMC Reset > Unit Reset.
 The reset took more than a minute, but afterwards, the certificate on port 443 was updated to the freshly generated one.
 Good.

 $ easycert -T 10.10.10.10 443 Certificate chain 0 s: {B6:52:AB:9A:A1:C4:67:9C:8F:40:FF:C3:A8:75:78:8D:85:7F:6B:22} [9adfe6f5] C = US, ST = California, L = San Jose, O = Super Micro Computer, OU = Software, CN = IPMI i: {B6:52:AB:9A:A1:C4:67:9C:8F:40:FF:C3:A8:75:78:8D:85:7F:6B:22} [9adfe6f5] C = US, ST = California, L = San Jose, O = Super Micro Computer, OU = Software, CN = IPMI --- Expires in 3649 days